 - In severe cases, a light treatment can help

-If you have severe rosacea, try a BroadBand Light treatment a few weeks before sun exposure or a holiday.
-The treatment is similar to pulsated light, and it helps to reduce the size of blood vessels and the flushing associated with rosacea.
+If you have severe rosacea, try a Broadband Light treatment a few weeks before sun exposure or a holiday.
+The treatment is similar to pulsed light, and it helps to reduce the size of blood vessels and the flushing associated with rosacea.
 Just one session targeted at the cheeks or the nose can make a difference.

 This sunscreen is excellent for people who suffer from rosacea because it is very gentle and does not contain any skin irritants.
 It does not contain dyes, fragrances, parabens, or chemicals that could cause irritation or a skin flare up.

-It has an SPF of 35 and it protects the skin against both UVA and UVB rays, which is so important for anyone who has rosacea.
-This sunscreen is particularly good for sporty people who have rosacea because it is not greasy, feels very light on the skin, and won’t trap sweat in the pores.
+It has an SPF of 35, and it protects the skin against both UVA and UVB rays, which is so essential for anyone who has rosacea.
+This sunscreen is particularly useful for sporty people who have rosacea because it is not greasy, feels very light on the skin, and won’t trap sweat in the pores.
 It is also water resistant for up to 80 minutes, so it stays in place nicely throughout the day.

 The product has a thick consistency, but it absorbs well into the skin because it is not greasy or oily.
 It feels soft on the skin, so it’s great even for delicate skin.